ben-nguyen-bnb/cse15l-lab-reports/lab-report-6-week-9.md

 OK (3 tests)]
 ```

-Standard Error: [blank]
+* Standard Error: [blank]

-Return Code: 0
+* Return Code: 0

-19. Line 30: `if [ $? -eq 0 ]`
+Line 30: `if [ $? -eq 0 ]`

-The condition was true.
+* The condition was true.
 This if statement determines whether or not the return code of the previous command (`javac -cp ".;hamcrest-core-1.3.jar;junit-4.13.2.jar" TestListExamples.java 2> error.txt > output.txt`) was 0 or not.
 Since the return code of the command was 0 (the code successfuly ran without any runtime errors), the condition is true

-20. Line 31: `then`
+Line 31: `then`

-Indicates to the script to run the next section of code since the if statement's condition was true.
+* Indicates to the script to run the next section of code since the if statement's condition was true.

-21. Line 32: `"[PASSED] 5/5 tests passed"`
+Line 32: `echo "[PASSED] 5/5 tests passed"`

+Prints out the statement `[PASSED] 5/5 tests passed` in the terminal

-Standard Output:
+* Standard Output:

         `[PASSED] 5/5 tests passed`

-Standard Error: [blank]
+* Standard Error: [blank]

-Return Code: 0
+* Return Code: 0

-22. Line 33: `exit`
+Line 33: `exit`

+Terminates the grade.sh script and exits it

-Standard Output: [blank]
+* Standard Output: [blank]

-Standard Error: [blank]
+* Standard Error: [blank]

-Return Code: Non 0 exit code
+* Return Code: Non 0 exit code

-23. Lines 34-39:
+Lines 34-39:
 ```
 else
     echo "at least 2/5 tests passed"